scriptorron/indi_pylibcamera/README.md

 - `SendTimeStamps` (`yes`, `no`, `on`, `off`, `true`, `false`, `1`, `0`): Add a timestamp to the messages send from the device to the client.
 Such timestamps are needed in very seldom cases only, and usually it is okay to set this to `no`.
 If you really need timestamps make sure that the system clock is correct.

-Some cameras are not fully supported by libcamera and do not provide all needed information.
+- `force_UnitCellSize_X`, `force_UnitCellSize_Y` and `force_Rotation`: Some cameras are not fully supported by
+libcamera and do not provide all needed information.
 The configuration file allows to force pixel size and Bayer pattern rotation for such cameras.
+- `LoggingLevel`: The driver has buttons to set the logging level.
+But sometimes you need a higher logging level right at the beginning of the driver initialization.
+This can be done here in the INI file.
+- `DoSnooping`: The INDI protocol allows a driver to ask other drivers for information.
+This is called "snooping".
+The indi_pylibcamera driver uses this feature to get observer location, telescope information and telescope direction from the mount driver.
+It writes these information as metadata in the FITS images.
+This function got newly implemented and may make trouble in some setups.
+With the `DoSnooping` you can disable this function.

+There are more settings, mostly to support debugging.

 An example for a configuration file can be found in this repository.